mendix/docs/howto6/custom-widget-development.md

 ### 3.6 Configuring the Widget in Mendix

 Mendix has a specific way of configuring your widget through the use of an XML file.
-For more information and an example, see [AppStoreWidgetBoilerplate](https://github.com/mendix/AppStoreWidgetBoilerplate/blob/master/src/WidgetName/WidgetName.xml).
+For more information and an example, see [WidgetName in the AppStoreWidgetBoilerplate repository](https://github.com/mendix/AppStoreWidgetBoilerplate/blob/master/src/WidgetName/WidgetName.xml).

 For the full reference on writing a widget XML, see the [XML Reference Guide](/refguide6/xml-reference-guide).

 ### 3.7 Boilerplate

 The Yeoman widget generator ships two versions of a boilerplate created by Mendix.
-The source code for this boilerplate is available in the [AppStoreWidgetBoilerplate GitHub repository](https://github.com/mendix/AppStoreWidgetBoilerplate).
+The source code for this boilerplate is available in the [AppStoreWidgetBoilerplate repository](https://github.com/mendix/AppStoreWidgetBoilerplate).

 ## 4 Further Reading

-The [Custom Widget Development](https://docs.mendix.com/) how-to category goes in-depth on how to build your own widgets.
+The [Custom Widget Development](https://docs.mendix.com/) how-to category present in-depth information on how to build your own widgets.
 A few more tips are below.

 ### 4.1 Learn by Example

-Most of the widgets in the [Mendix AppStore](https://appstore.home.mendix.com/index3.html) are open-source and available on GitHub.
-You can find the link on the right side of the screen:
+Most of the widgets in the [Mendix App Store](https://appstore.home.mendix.com/index3.html) are open-source and available on GitHub.
+You can find the **View on GitHub** link on the right side of the App Store screen:

    ![](attachments/custom-widget-development/appstore-github-link.png)

 ### 4.2 Learn by Doing

-Using the widget generator, you get a test-project.
-Along with the test-project (or your own project), you can quickly start creating widgets.
+Using the widget generator, you get a test project.
+With the test project (or your own project), you can quickly start creating widgets.

 By debugging your widgets, you will quickly learn where you make mistakes and how the widget life cycle works.

 ### 4.3 Ask the Community

-Within the Mendi Community of developers, there are plenty of widget developers.
+Within the Mendix Community of developers, there are plenty of widget developers.
 The [Mendix Forum](https://forum.mendixcloud.com/index3.html) is the place to go to when you have questions.